-- 3.31.
-Areas of potential search were identified for each of the nine locations.
-These then underwent a site visit where key features such as: topography, notable views into and from the site, trees and landscape features and notable built form were recorded. - 3.32.
-A detailed desk-based assessment, using information from the site visits was completed.

-Determination of whether a location has the potential to be a green gap was based on Appendix A of Intersection of the updated Canterbury District LCA and Biodiversity Appraisal and planning policies (2021). - 3.33.
-Table 3.1 sets out the criteria used and guidance as to what indicates a strong and weak gap.
+- 3.44.
+The areas of search which were identified for each of the possible green gap locations underwent a site visit where key features such as: topography, trees and landscape features, notable built form and significant views into and from the site, were all recorded. - 3.45.
+Based on Appendix A of Intersection of the updated Canterbury District LCA and Biodiversity Appraisal and planning policies (2021), the framework in the table below was used to assess the technical suitability of each search area by indicating what is considered a strong or weak green gap.
+This detailed desk-based assessment took consideration of information from consultation representations, site visits and GIS mapping.